learn-co-curriculum/phase-1-using-fetch/README.md

 ## Working Around Backwards Compatibility Issues

 As you can see, `fetch()` provides us with a short way to fetch and work with resources.
-However, `fetch()` has only recently arrived in browsers.
 In older code you might see `jquery.ajax` or `$.ajax` or an object called an `XMLHttpRequestObject`.
+You might also see libraries like `axios` used in newer code.
 These are distractions at this point in your education.
 After working with `fetch()` you'll be able to more easily integrate these special topics.

 ## Identify Examples of the AJAX Technique on Popular Websites